Love is the symbol most often associated with perfection – the power of love, the power of truth …. It’s the stuff of poets.

 That’s how the light gets in. ~Leonard Cohen

 The enlightened and the creative among us have always given rise to the light of truth.
-It’s a bright light, though, and we tend to prefer seeing it through a veil, filtering its purity, its essence.
-But truth is not a choice between casual and formal wear.
-We can’t see the light or feel the power of our love during a weekly visit to the museum.
+It cleanses everything, revealing purity, essence.
+But truth is not a choice.
+And we can’t visit the light or feel the power of our love during a weekly visit to the museum.

 It’s true we live and die within the margins of our experience, but I believe our best thoughts and deeds ripple out over time and space to touch others.
 And those who defeat resistance and unleash themselves to change the world and experience mankind’s greatest gifts are with us.
 We raise them up to feel the glory of truth and love around us.
 What makes them adorable, though, is what they did when they had the chance.
 Here on earth, they showed us how to care for each other.
 It’s what gave them the strength and power that has made them eternal.